VeReMi-dataset/VeReMi-NextGen/Documentation/Evaltuation/Results/README.md

 | MNRS          | 0.051         | 0.000         | 0.490           | 0.265           |

 ## MBD Results of VeReMi NextGen
-The following tables show the values obtained by using the newly generated dataset with the proposed MBD system
+The following tables show the values obtained by using the newly generated dataset with the proposed MBD system.

+> [!NOTE]
+> For this evaluation only the CaTCH-Checks were used.

 ### Urban - low density
 | **Attack Type**             | **TP** | **TN** | **FP** | **FN** |